Jose Garcia Player Props: Reds vs. Phillies

 Jose Garcia At The Plate

-- Garcia has a double, a home run and two walks while hitting .214.
+- Garcia has a double, a home run and three walks while batting .226.

-- In five of 10 games this year, Garcia has had at least one hit, including one game with multiple hits.

-- He has gone deep in one of 10 games, and in 3.3% of his plate appearances.
+- Garcia has had a base hit in six of 11 games this season, and multiple hits once.

-- He has scored in three games this season (30.0%), but has had no multi-run games.
+- He has scored in four games this year (36.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.